petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/basics-of-styling.md

 **Internals of Style Books**

 All this information raises a question about how Style Books actually work.
 Internally each configuration change is setting a CSS variable, which in turn impacts the CSS that is loaded for all pages that the Style Book is applied to.
-This in turn overrides the default styling that Liferay applies out of the box.
+This in turn overrides the default styling that Liferay applies out-of-the-box.

 ### Tips for demonstrating Style Books